About Us | Announcements | College & Career Info | Counseling Forms | Grade Appeal Process | Grade Level Information

 Class of 2016 - Juniors

 - Schedule your meeting in March or April!
 See the counseling secretary in the Counseling Office to make your appointment or send an email to your counselor.
 Please provide several options for the time of your meeting.
 We'll talk graduation and beyond!

 Class of 2017 - Sophomores

 - Schedule your meeting in December or January!
-See Ms. Medina in the Counseling Office to make your appointment or send an email to your counselor.
+See the counseling secretary in the Counseling Office to make your appointment or send an email to your counselor.
 Please provide several options for the time of your meeting.
 We'll talk about course selection and planning for the future

 Class of 2018 - Freshmen